kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 |   20+ streaks   |    1    |    17    |    1    |     6      |
 | Longest streak  |   32    |    55    |   22    |     33     |

-These statistics indeed look very surprising at the first glance.
-As Hikaru mentioned, I think it's a fair assumption that Narodistky is probably a better comparison than Carlsen, Sarin or other players, because Daniel is an incredibly strong player himself and has similar goals to create content through streams and videos.
+These statistics do look surprising at the first glance, but let's look deeper into the data.
+As Hikaru mentioned, I think it's a fair assumption that Narodistky is better comparison than Carlsen, Sarin and other players.
+This is because Daniel is an incredibly strong player himself and has similar goals to create content through streams and videos.
+Long win streaks _are the content_ in many cases.
+For example, when I looked at the distribution of win streaks, there is a clear spike around 10 wins, which is unsurprising because this is called "adoption" in online chess and usually means that the player who scored 10-0 on their opponent dominated the match.
 Naroditsky also excels in short time controls without an increment.

 Another interesting observation is that Carlsen and Sarin are nowhere close to both Nakamura and Naroditsky in terms of win streaks count.
 Carlsen has played